Barbers Company Crest

 On this day

-A look through the Barbers' Company archive and library to highlight important and interesting events during the Company's history.
+A look through the Barbers' Company archive and library to highlight important and interesting events and individuals across the Company's history.

 For more information about any of the posts below please contact the Archivist